pengutronix/genimage/README.rst

 :vid-header-offset:	offset of the volume identifier header
 :sub-page-size:		The size of a sub page in bytes.

+Several flash related image types need a valid flash section.
+From the image types the flash type section is referred to using the ``flashtype`` option which contains the name of the flash type to be used.

 For more information of the meaning of these values see the ubi(fs) and mtd faqs:

 http://www.linux-mtd.infradead.org/faq/general.html